 Sassan has been a Humanist ever since learning at young age that an egalitarian society must, by its very nature, be both secular and inclusive.
 He joined Humanist Canada in 2014 and performs bilingual Humanist ceremonies as an Officiant in southern Ontario.
 He is publicly active to spread awareness of Humanism, the importance of ceremonies in our lives, and the freedom in Ontario to be married by an Officiant of your choice.
 An electrical engineer, Sassan is also the father of two children, a lifelong student of language and literature and an accomplished photographer.

 Bettianne Hedges has a Degree in Philosophy, a certificate in Not-For-Profit Governance from the Rotman School of Business/Institute of Corporate Directors, and a Certificate in teaching adults/course design from the University of Calgary.
 Her work in the not-for-profit sector has included governance roles with the Ontario Trillium Foundation, United Way, Real Estate Council of Ontario, and several visual arts organizations.
-She is now President of the University Women’s Club - Stratford, a group that advocates for women and girls.
 In addition, she is an active business professional, college facilitator, and a Humanist Officiant.
-Bettianne is ‘Grandma B’ to two toddlers, an art collector focusing on Canadian ceramics, and has just launched into her 2023 goal to see every piece of theatre Stratford, her home, will offer this season.
+Bettianne is ‘Grandma B’ to two toddlers, an art collector focusing on Canadian ceramics, and has just plans every year to see all of theatre Stratford, her home, offers each season.